LTUC/amman-dotnet-401d2/KickoffDSLecture.md

 ## Rules
 1. Each student is **required** to turn in their own version of the assignment (no group submissions)
 1. If you or your partner are unavailable, speak with your instructor about resubmission and/or new group.

+## Big O
+Big O is the calculation of efficiency of time and space when an algorithm runs

+### Different Types
+1. Big O-Mega
+	- Best case efficiency
+2. Big Theta
+	- Average case efficiencey
+3. Big O
+	- worst case

+	We will mostly be focusing on Big O in this class.
+We want you to determine both the time and the space efficiency for the worst case of each algorithm.

+	We focus on worst case because if you plan for worst case, you will build a more efficient algorithm keeping the worst case in mind.